Storm Large: Drumattica

 During live shows, Storm has filled in for Jen Folker on vocals alongside Rob Wynia (of Floater) with Drumattica out of Portland.

 San Francisco

-Before moving to Portland, she performed in the San Francisco Bay Area with her former bands Storm Inc., Storm and Her Dirty Mouth, and FlowerSF.
+Before moving to Portland, she performed in the San Francisco Bay Area with her former bands Storm Inc., Storm and Her Dirty Mouth and FlowerSF.

 Pink Martini

 After Pink Martini vocalist China Forbes underwent vocal cord surgery, Large toured with the band from July 4 through December 16, 2011 as a temporary replacement.
 She then joined the band on 2013 album Get Happy and as co-lead singer on the follow-up world tour.
 She continues to perform worldwide with the group.

 Theatre

 Large played Sally Bowles in a Portland Center Stage (PCS) production of the musical Cabaret.
 PCS is also the site of the premiere of her autobiographical musical Crazy Enough.

-She has finished filming Rid of Me (by James Westby), starring Katie O'Grady, John Keyser, Theresa Russell, and Art Alexakis.
+She has finished filming Rid of Me (by James Westby), starring Katie O'Grady, John Keyser, Theresa Russell and Art Alexakis.

-In 2008 Storm Large premiered her autobiographical, one woman show, Crazy Enough at Portland Center Stage.
+In 2008, Storm Large premiered her autobiographical one woman show, Crazy Enough, at Portland Center Stage.
 She got rave reviews.
 The show appeared at the Edinburgh Festival Fringe in 2010 and Off-Broadway in the spring of 2011.

 She appeared in Randy Newman's Harps and Angels at the Mark Taper Forum from November 10 - December 22, 2010.

-She has a cameo appearance as a German milkmaid in the feature film, Bucksville (dir.
-Chel White), starring Thomas Stroppel.